 Does Your Child Have a Learning Disability?
-Take This Self-Test
+Take This Symptom Self-Test

 Learning disabilities can impede focus, impair reading, cause social problems, and much more.
 Use this symptom self-test to better understand the symptoms of LD at different ages and stages, and to gauge your child’s behaviors.

 NOTE: This symptom test is not intended to diagnose or to replace the care of a health care professional.

 Thirty to 50 percent of individuals with attention deficit disorder (ADHD or ADD) have a learning disability (LD).
 The reverse is also true.
 Thirty to 50 percent of individuals with LD have ADHD.
 If a child has been diagnosed with ADHD and continues to struggle academically even with treatment, he may have symptoms of an LD.

 LD is a neurologically based disorder that results in problems processing and using information.
 Different children have different patterns of learning strengths and weaknesses; there is no one profile that describes all children.
-Here is a learning disability test that will give you clues about whether your child has an LD.
+Here is a learning disability symptom test that will give you clues about whether your child has an LD.

 - My child has communication problems, such as slow language development, difficulty with speech, and finds it hard to understand what is being said or communicating his thoughts to friends, teachers, or family.